stvwhtly/jquery-teletype-plugin/README.md

- preserve   | `false` (boolean)                   | Prevent auto delete of the current string and begin outputting the next string. prefix     | `""` (string)                       | Begin each string with this prefix value. loop       | `0` (int)                           | Number of times to loop through the output strings, for unlimited use `0`.
+ preserve   | `false` (boolean)                   | Prevent auto delete of the current string and begin outputting the next string. prefix     | `""` (string)                       | Begin each string with this prefix value. loop       | `0` (int)                           | Number of times to loop through the output strings, for unlimited use `0`. humanise   | `true` (boolean)                    | Add a random delay before each character to represent human interaction.

 Deleting characters `~`
 ---